shareloqs/MPSDynamics/docs/src/convergence.md

 A practical guideline for choosing $d$ can be derived by considering the physical states being simulated.
 For example, for coherent states, the occupation number follows a Poisson distribution.
 In such cases, the average occupation number is given by the mean $\langle n \rangle$, and the probability of observing a state with occupation number $n$ decreases exponentially for $n \gg \langle n \rangle$.
 Thus, the truncation $d$ should be chosen such that the cumulative probability of truncation error is negligible.

 ### Bond dimensions and time evolution
 Different time-evolution algorithms are implemented in MPSDynamics, and can be selected as options in the function `runsim`.
-Detailed descriptions of these algorithms are provided in the *Theoretical Background* section of the documentation.
+Detailed descriptions of these algorithms are provided in the *Theoretical Background* section of this documentation.
 The key parameter for ensuring convergence in these methods is controlled via the `convparams` option, which accepts arrays of multiple parameter values to test until convergence is achieved.

 Below are the main time-evolution algorithms and their corresponding convergence parameters:
 - One-Site Time-Dependent Variational Principle (1TDVP):